James King (bluegrass singer)

-James Elroy King (September 9, 1958 – May 19, 2016) was an American bluegrass music singer.

-Tom T. Hall dubbed King the “Bluegrass Storyteller,” for his ability to infuse his story songs with emotion and authenticity.
+James Elroy King (September 9, 1958 – May 19, 2016) was an American bluegrass music singer, and musician.
+Tom T. Hall dubbed King the "Bluegrass Storyteller", for his ability to infuse his story songs with emotion and authenticity.

 Early life

-King was raised in Cana, Virginia in Carroll County.
+King was raised in Cana, Virginia, in Carroll County.
 His father Jim King had appeared on Roanoke television with Don Reno and Red Smiley as tenor vocalist and guitarist for the Country Cousins.
 His father and his uncle Joe Edd King had played with Ted Lundy of the Southern Mountain Boys.

 In 1974, King heard the Stanley Brothers and fell in love with their bluegrass music.
 King began his career at age 16 playing gospel music at his Pentecostal Holiness church.
 He left Cana at age 19.

 Ralph Stanley

 After a stint in the United States Marine Corps, King relocated to Wilmington, Delaware where he started a band with Lundy's sons T.J. and Bobby.
 In 1986, bluegrass deejay Ray Davis introduced King to Ralph Stanley, with whom he recorded two albums: Stanley Brothers Classics and Reunion with George Shuffler on Davis's Wango label.
 Stanley named King an honorary member of his Clinch Mountain Boys.